stanford-rc/farmshare-docs/docs/index.md

-!!! danger "Extended Maintenance Period: *Wednesday, December 17 starting at 12AM through 5PM Thursday, December 18*"
+!!! danger "Extended Maintenance Period: 12/17–12/18"
-    **All FarmShare systems will be down for maintenance.
-Please make sure that running jobs have completed and you have saved any results, refrain from starting any long-running jobs that might not finish, and log out before the beginning of the maintenance window**
+    **FarmShare will be down for scheduled maintenance from 12 am on Wednesday, December 17 through 5 pm on Thursday, December 18.
+Please complete your work and log out before the beginning of the maintenance period.**

 # Welcome to FarmShare